algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ## Test Criteria

 Setting up strict test criteria is crucial to guarantee the game's quality before it's released.
 These criteria act as standards that need to be met before the game is distributed.
-By following clear rules for suspension and exit, the testing process aims to find and fix issues early on, improving the overall quality and dependability of the product.
+By following clear rules for suspension and exit, the testing process aims to find and fix issues early on.

 ### Suspension Criteria:
 Suspension criteria are established to define conditions under which testing activities may be temporarily halted.
-This ensures that issues are addressed promptly, maintaining the integrity of the testing process.
 The following suspension criteria are identified:

 1. **Critical Bug Threshold:**
-   - If a predetermined threshold of critical bugs is reached during testing (e.g., 10% of total test cases), testing will be suspended.
+   - If a predetermined threshold of critical bugs is reached during testing (10% of total test cases), testing will be suspended.
    - Critical bugs are those with a "High" impact on the core functionality of the software.

 2. **Resource Unavailability:**